ysyk2021/handling-workplace-conflict-effective-strategies-for-managing-difficult-situations/src/chapter-10-1.md

-Chapter 10: Measuring Results and Learning from Experience: Tracking Progress and Measuring Results
+Tracking Progress and Measuring Results
 ===================================================================================================

 Managing conflicts in the workplace requires ongoing effort and a commitment to continuous improvement.
 By tracking progress and measuring results, managers and employees can identify areas for improvement and build on successes.